fermmm/group-date-client-rn/README.md

-# Poly - Mobile Android / IOS app.
+# GroupDate - Mobile Android / IOS app client.

 This project uses TypeScript + React Native + Expo with "bare" workflow (not the "managed" workflow).